Atulya1/MLOps/README.md

 ```

 2. **Kaggle Authentication**
+- Make sure Kaggle is installed in your environment
-- Create a Kaggle account and download your API token (kaggle.json)
+- Create an API token on your Kaggle account (under "Account" > "API" > "Create New API Token").
-- Place it in ~/.kaggle/ or set environment variables:
+- Place the downloaded kaggle.json file in the correct location
+- (usually ~/.kaggle/kaggle.json on Unix or C:\Users\<User>\.kaggle\kaggle.json on Windows) or
+- Set the appropriate environment variables.
 ```bash
 export KAGGLE_USERNAME=username
 export KAGGLE_KEY=api_key